 The Regional District of Nanaimo has seven major water regions, which are basin-scale geographic areas defined by common surface water drainage and groundwater aquifer features.
-The Plan Area is within the Big Qualicum River Water Region (See Map XX?).
-The Big Qualicum River and its tributaries, which include Hunts Creek and Horne Lake, comprise the largest watershed in the Plan Area.
+The Big Qualicum River Water Region includes all of the Plan Area and small sections of adjacent electoral areas.
 The Big Qualicum River and its tributaries, which include Hunts Creek and Horne Lake, comprise the largest watershed in the Plan Area.
 Other watercourses within the Plan Area include Nile Creek, Thames Creek, Chef Creek, Fletcher Creek, and the Deep Bay Estuary area.

 Spider and Illusion Lakes are part of an enclosed drainage system with no surface outflow streams.
 The enclosed nature of the drainage system makes both of these lakes susceptible to potential negative impacts caused by contaminated runoff and increased erosion.
-Best practice stormwater-rainwater management is essential to ensure that runoff does not impact the environmental integrity as well as the recreational appeal of these lakes.
+Best practice rainwater management is essential to ensure that runoff does not impact the environmental integrity as well as the recreational appeal of these lakes.